carloslahrssen/react-workshop/README.md

 ## Objective

-This is a React tutorial designed to have slides and code samples built into the presentation while allowing the attandees to pair code along with the instructor on a cloud IDE.
+This is a React tutorial designed to have slides and code samples built into the presentation while allowing the attendees to pair code along with the instructor on a cloud IDE.
 We will be using JSedit, there will be Incomplete/Complete pairings of each lesson to facilitate each lesson.

 This workshop will assume rudimentary knowledge of HTML/CSS/JS but is not nesissary to get something out of this workshop.